mkubaczyk/mkubaczyk.github.io/_posts/2017-09-05-force-docker-not-bypass-ufw-rules-ubuntu-16-04.md

 $ iptables -t nat -A POSTROUTING ! -o docker0 -s 172.17.0.0/16 -j MASQUERADE
 {% endhighlight %}

 and... that's it!
 From this point on, you can access the Internet within a container and have it covered with UFW rules so there is no access leak.
-That `iptables` rule is nothing more than just the same rule Docker is adding implicitly with `iptables: false` in `/etc/docker/daemon.json`.
+That `iptables` rule is nothing more than just the same rule Docker is adding implicitly with `iptables: true` in `/etc/docker/daemon.json`.
 So by dismantling this through the whole article, we get to the bottom of it and we find a solution that is both secure, because we have control over the traffic we had not before, and explicit, so we know what's going on under the bonnet.

 ## Summary